habuma/spring-ai-examples/spring-ai-rag-example/README.md

 Observability and Tracing
 ---
-This project's Docker Compose file includes services to start Prometheus and Zipkin, in addition to the Chroma vector database.
+This project's Docker Compose file includes services to start Prometheus, Grafana, and Zipkin, in addition to the Chroma vector database.
 And the application's dependencies and configuration enable publication of metrics through the Actuator's `/actuator/prometheus` endpoint.
 It is also configured to sample 100% of requests and to publish tracing to Zipkin.

+### Prometheus

 After asking at least one question via the `/ask` endpoint, you can view metrics through Prometheus by opening http://localhost:9090 in a web browser